solka2019/ChoreZ/README.md

 The server code will run on port 8080 and the React app on port 3000.

+## Debug Heroku deployment

+You will need to install the Heroku-CLI before you can monitor the logs.
+1) Install the Heroku-CLI for your machine from here: https://devcenter.heroku.com/articles/heroku-cli#download-and-install
+2) Start a Windows Command Prompt (CMD) or Git Bash and enter the following command: heroku logs -t --app chorezz
 ## Seed the database

 Extract the file \server\database\mongo_seed.zip in any any folder and run the file run.bat